Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 Step 7.
 Downloading the data

-So, now we've picked the AOR from 2006, AORKEY 16805376.
+So, now we have picked the AOR from 2006, AORKEY 16805376.
 Go back to the AOR window, check just that AOR (uncheck both of the other AORs), and click on "Prepare Download" right above the column full of the check boxes.
 You get a popup asking what data you want to download.
 Pick the Level 2 products.
 If you want to be sure you have everything associated with this AOR, pick the ancillary data too.

 You get a new panel then, a "background monitor" which first looks like this in the upper right of your screen as it packages your data: